emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 - Pattern A: 50 87 ??
 44 50 87 ??
 44
 - Pattern B: 25 ??
 44 [00]?
 25 ??
 44

 The first 8 bytes at s encode RX/TX frequencies; the next 16 bytes (s+8..s+23) act as a parameter block.
+In some images a 4‑byte pad causes an alternate alignment; the tool evaluates both s and s+4 and selects the better‑scoring candidate.

 ## Frequency encoding